neha-mali/neha-mali/README.md

 SDET with 3 years of experience at Visa testing high-volume payment systems.
 Now building AI-powered testing tools.

-🤖 What I'm Building

-- **AI Powered QA Agent** — Give it a URL, it tests the entire website automatically using Playwright and Claude API
-- **Self Healing Framework** — tests detect and fix themselves when APIs change

 🔧 Tech Stack

 **Testing & Automation**